 I know what it’s like to feel powerless, to feel like your voice doesn’t matter.
 I was raised in a toxic environment where I was told in a thousand different ways that I don’t matter.
 Living in that darkness made me feel lonely, powerless and pointless.

-The tendrils of pathological narcissism in my immediate family are pervasive.
+The tendrils of pathological emotional abuse in my immediate family are pervasive.
 Through what is now being known as “ambient abuse,” many extended family members have unwittingly allowed the psychological bullying to perpetuate over many years.
 Their voices are held hostage to fear, denial and toxic loyalty.
 Due to nonstop bullying, which was (and is) far more difficult for me to witness than to actually experience, I chose to exit the family system which included dozens of aunts, uncles, and cousins . . . many of whom I loved and adored.
 This confession of my past might be the most difficult piece I have ever written.

 Leaving such a large family created a void in my life, and this was the beginning of my hero’s journey.
 In order to navigate my future, I learned to take risks, trust myself, value my own perspective and honor my power.
 I learned to connect with people who wanted to bring out the very best in me and in each other.
 I learned what healthy relationships looked like.
 I also learned exactly how a person’s community can directly and powerfully influence their immune system and physical health.